This post contains affiliate links which means I may receive a commission at no extra cost to you if you purchase after clicking one of my links.

 Another option if you’re trying to save money is to just start out with disposables.
 As for how long you’ll need to use disposables, it depends on how big or small your baby is when born and how fast they grow.
 Most one-size diapers start to fit around the 10-12 lb mark.
-For some, that might be a couple weeks and others a couple months.
+For some, that might be a couple of weeks and others a couple of months.

-Since it’s hard to predict, some feel it makes more sense for them to use disposables at first, and then transition to cloth a couple months in.
+Since it’s hard to predict, some feel it makes more sense for them to use disposables at first, and then transition to cloth a couple of months in.

 For more info on cheap cloth diapering, check out this post: Cloth Diapering on a Budget

 If you’re a budget-conscious parent looking to start cloth, which of these options appeals to you?
 Do you have any other questions?
 Let me know in the comments!